 - Sending regular emails with valuable information to your email list

 - Growing your social media business pages (e.g., Facebook, LinkedIn)

 - Partnering with social media influencers (e.g., Instagram, Youtube)

 - Grow your online reviews (e.g., Yelp, Google Business)

 - Enhance your SEO rankings and organic traffic (e.g., Google, Bing)

 Some business owners think that any time not spent directly selling to customers is wasted.
 However, growing a brand on social media and increasing Search Engine rankings is highly valuable.
 Getting a few hundred free visits to your website each day starts to add up, particularly if you focus on collecting their email address and marketing to them over time.

 The first place after your website that most people will visit is to your Twitter, Facebook business page, your Youtube channel or LinkedIn business page.
 For some types of businesses, customers may also look at your Instagram business profile.

 No matter how famous your brand is, people don’t look at every single post.
 However, they do notice the posts in their feed as they are scrolling.
 They may breeze past the first, second, third (or even tenth) post; but they will start to pay attention to something.
-It might be the twentieth or the fiftieth post.
+It might be the twentieth or the fiftieth post that gets them to stop scrolling.
 Eventually, they will notice your consistency and begin to want to know more.